techstop/techstop/content/post/2018-12-10-freedom-kernel-for-the-zmax-pro.md

 {{< image src="/images/z981/freedom-kernel-for-the-zmax-pro-3.png" alt="Freedom Kernel for the Zmax Pro" width="100px" >}}
 {{< image src="/images/z981/freedom-kernel-for-the-zmax-pro-4.png" alt="Freedom Kernel for the Zmax Pro" width="100px" >}}

-The Freedom Kernel for the Zmax Pro Z981 has been a lot of fun to work on.
-I'd like to thank <a href="https://androidforums.com/members/armandop_.1999347/" target="_blank">Armando</a> from Android Forums for his great work on the LineageOS 14.1 rom for which I made the Freedom custom kernel for.
-I set out to add value not only to the Lineage rom, but also to the user experience and I can confidently say mission accomplished.
-So without further ado, please enjoy.
-Many Thanks.
+The Freedom Kernel for the Zmax Pro Z981 is a custom kernel with many enhancements.
+This kernel provides various custom tweaks and performance improvements over the stock offering to give you more control over your Android device’s performance.

 <!--more-->

-<h4 style="text-align: center;"><strong>When There's Freedom, There's Potential...<br>Freedom Kernel</strong></h4>
+## When There's Freedom, There's Potential...
+Freedom Kernel

-## Features

 **Hotplugs:**